Chatbot Guide

 - Optimise

 If you’ve read this far, you should already know there are many different types of chatbots, communication channels, use cases and benefits that come with the whole conversational AI.
-We hope this text made the whole world of AI more simple to you but if there are still some things that you’d like to discuss, ask along.
-We have truly amazing NLU engineers on board who really know their stuff so we will provide you all the answers you need.
+We hope this text made the whole world of AI more simple to you but if there are still some things that you’d like to discuss, ask away.
+We have truly amazing NLU engineers on board who really know their stuff so we will provide you with all the answers you need.